implse/Blockchain/README.md

   - __Hash Function__: A function that takes in an input of a random size, performs hashing on the input, and generates a seemingly random output of a fixed size, also known as the hash.

+The 5 requirements for Hash algorithms:
+  - One way.
+  - Deterministic.
+  - Fast computation.
+  - The avalanche effect. (tiny change in, completely new hash)
+  - Must withstand collisions.

+  The hash function that’s most commonly used to create the hash is the SHA-256.

 ###  Genesis Block

 The genesis block is the first block on the blockchain and it is typically hard-coded into the blockchain structure.
 Being the first block on the blockchain, it does not have a link to a previous hash.